 When to come:

-Please follow the instructions on the Arrange an Orientation page to find out when the next orientation will be taking place.
-These orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall (or zoom zendo) etiquette, and (if relevant) to Zen liturgy.
-If any of that is new to you, please come to an orientation!
-Please make every effort to arrive promptly at the scheduled time.
+All of our regular practice groups offer newcomer orientations.
+These orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall (or zoom zendo) etiquette, and to Zen liturgy.
+These usually begin approximately 30 minutes before any practice period.
+Please make every effort to arrive promptly at the scheduled time!

 If you would like to get a head start on learning Zen meditation you might read the book Zen Meditation in Plain English by John Buksbazen or review these brief instructions (borrowed from Zen Mountain Monastery).

-If you are comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy, then you are welcome to just show up and dive in.
-If you'd like an introduction to our sangha and our Greater Boston Zen Center forms, please send an email to the practice leader listed on the Arrange an Orientation tab to set up a brief meeting before the formal sitting period.
+If you are already comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy, then you are welcome to just show up and dive in, if you so chose.

 Is it free?